michalkowol/reactjs-tutorial/README.md

 * Add two-way bindings.

 ### Step 4
-* Add loading on AJAX calls.
+* Add loading on AJAX calls - use signals or promises.